Share this post

 May 26, 2025

-I was born and raised in a commune—one known for its midwifery, its radical ideals, and its contradictions.
+I was born in a commune called The Farm, known for its midwifery, radical ideals, and contradictions.
 It was a place where truth was valued but often wielded unevenly.
 Where people built an entire village from the ground up, by hand.
-That’s where my relationship to technology began—not in code, but in construction.
+That’s where my family’s relationship to technology began: not in code, but in construction.
 Not in algorithms, but in shared agreements.

-So when I stepped into Internet Day San Francisco, surrounded mostly by engineers, it didn’t feel like a return to something familiar.
-It felt like a continuation.
+So when I stepped into Internet Day San Francisco, surrounded mostly by engineers, it felt like a return to something familiar.
 Technology is something we’re always building together—intentionally or not.

 This year’s Internet Day, hosted at Cloudflare, marked the 30th anniversary of the Internet Society and its San Francisco Bay chapter: a group that’s worked for decades to make internet access open, affordable, and inclusive.
-While many of today’s conversations around AI and tech ethics are newer, this community reminded us that the fight for responsible, people-first technology isn’t new.
+While most of today’s talk surrounds generative AI, the fight for responsible, people-first technology isn’t new.
 It’s just evolving.

 The challenge we face